KILTprotocol/portablegabi-tutorial/src/3_verification.md

 const credential = new portablegabi.Credential('<The credential created during the attestation>') const accumulator = new portablegabi.Accumulator('<The accumulator created during the attestation>') const pubKey = new portablegabi.AttesterPublicKey('<Public key of the attester>')

+// get the accumulator's timestamp to be used in requestPresentation
+// note: in the real world, the verifier could not know the exact timestamp as the attester is unknown to the verifier const accumulatorTimestamp = await accumulator.getDate(pubKey)

 // the verifier request a presentation const {